• Skip to primary navigation

 Fast Facts

-The College of Medicine at the University of Arkansas for Medical Sciences has educated and trained more than 10,500 physicians since 1879.
-As part of the state’s only health sciences university and UAMS Health, the college prepares physicians and scientists to transform health across Arkansas and make their mark around the world.
+The College of Medicine at the University of Arkansas for Medical Sciences has graduated 11,170 physicians since 1879 and trained thousands of resident and fellow physicians across the spectrum of medical specialties.
+As part of the state’s only health sciences university and UAMS Health, the college prepares physicians and scientists to transform health in Arkansas and make their mark around the world.

 Our Mission